hyperware-ai/hyperware-book/src/system/process/processes.md

 This is a high-level overview of process semantics.
 In practice, processes are combined and shared in **packages**, which are generally synonymous with **apps**.

-#### Wasm and Kinode
+#### Wasm and Hyperware

 It's briefly discussed here that processes are compiled to Wasm.
-The details of this are not covered in the Kinode Book, but can be found in the documentation for the [Kinode runtime](https://github.com/kinode-dao/kinode), which uses [Wasmtime](https://wasmtime.dev/), a WebAssembly runtime, to load, execute, and provide an interface for the subset of Wasm components that are valid Kinode processes.
+The details of this are not covered in the Hyperware Book, but can be found in the documentation for [Hyperdrive](https://github.com/hyperware-ai/hyperdrive), which uses [Wasmtime](https://wasmtime.dev/), a WebAssembly runtime, to load, execute, and provide an interface for the subset of Wasm components that are valid Hyperware processes.

 Wasm runs modules by default, or components, as described [here](https://component-model.bytecodealliance.org/design/why-component-model.html): components are just modules that follow some specific format.
-Kinode processes are Wasm components that have certain imports and exports so they can be run by Kinode.
+Hyperware processes are Wasm components that have certain imports and exports so they can be run by Hyperware.
-Pragmatically, processes can be compiled using the [`kit` tools](https://github.com/kinode-dao/kit).
+Pragmatically, processes can be compiled using the [`kit`](https://github.com/hyperware-ai/kit) developer toolkit, see documentation [here](../../kit/kit-dev-toolkit.md).

-The long term goal of Kinode is, using [WASI](https://wasi.dev/), to provide a secure, sandboxed environment for Wasm components to make use of the kernel features described in this document.
+The long term goal of Hyperware is, using [WASI](https://wasi.dev/), to provide a secure, sandboxed environment for Wasm components to make use of the kernel features described in this document.
-Further, Kinode has a Virtual File System ([VFS](../files.md)) which processes can interact with to access files on a user's machine, and in the future WASI could also expose access to the filesystem for Wasm components directly.
+Further, Hyperware has a Virtual File System ([VFS](../files.md)) which processes can interact with to access files on a user's machine, and in the future WASI could also expose access to the filesystem for Wasm components directly.